 Related: 12 Ways To Cope With Stress Eating

-When your kids see you eating healthy and having sweets in moderations, they’ll be motivated to follow suit.
+When your kids see you eating healthy and having sweets in moderation, they’ll be motivated to follow suit.

 THE BOTTOM LINE ON SUGAR DURING PREGNANCY

-While avoiding sugar during pregnancy is one of the best choices you can make for you and your baby, it’s ok to give in to your pregnancy cravings.
+While avoiding sugar during pregnancy is one of the best choices you can make for you and your baby, it’s OK to give in to your pregnancy cravings from time to time.

 If you worry too much about your diet, label foods “good” and “bad” and become too restrictive, it could lead to feelings of deprivation and eating too much sugar.

-Instead, focus on mostly whole foods, including plenty of fruits and vegetables, lean sources of protein, healthy fats, and whole grains, and carve our some room for an occasional treat.
+Instead, focus on mostly whole foods, including plenty of fruits and vegetables, lean sources of protein, healthy fats, and whole grains, and carve out some room for an occasional treat.